 Students who wish to attend Prom must meet the eligibility requirements for extracurricular activities.
 Students of Halfway High School grades 11-12 will be permitted to invite one guest to the prom.
 Prom guests must be a 9th grade student or above with a maximum age of 20.
 All students who invite out of school guests to the prom must sign their name and the guest's name on a list established in the principal's office or other designated location.
 The principal approves guests.
-Students leave the prom they will not be permitted to return.
+Students and/or guests who have dropped out of school will not be allowed to attend the Jr./Sr. prom.
+When students leave the prom they will not be permitted to return.
 No containers or beverages may be brought into the prom.
 All in attendance at the prom will be required to adhere to all district policies.